o3de/o3de.org/content/docs/user-guide/remote-content/use-a-remote-repository.md

 ## Using Project Manager to access O3DE remote repositories
 ### Add a remote repository

-You can add existing O3DE remote repositories from the **Remote Sources** page in Project Manager which you can access from the **Engine** tab, or from the **Gem Catalog** right panel menu.
+You can add existing O3DE remote repositories using the **Remote Sources** page in Project Manager which you can access from the **Engine** tab, or from the **Gem Catalog** right panel menu.
 1. Press the **Add Repository** button.
-In the dialogue box that opens you can supply the URL or local path for a Gem repository.
+In the dialog box that opens you can supply the URL or local path for a Gem repository.

     ![Add Remote Source Dialog](/images/user-guide/remote-content/ProjectManagerAddRemoteSource.JPG)